bitcoinbrisbane/BitPoker/README.md

 ```

 ## Post hand consensus
 Once the hand has been played, the table then reaches consensus.
-The signed game history could then be persistend into an Ethereum block chain.
+The signed game history could then be persistend into an Ethereum block chain, referencing previous hands.

+Fee vs Payouts.
+The table would also include a paramater when to commite the hand, or hand history, to a chain.
+The more frequently it is done, the more fees it will incure.

+## Cashing out

 ## Network Topology